Arthur Milton Robins: Career

 Bery v.
+City of New York, Lederman v.
 City of New York

 In 1993, Robins was a co-founder of A.R.T.I.S.T (Artists Response To Illegal State Tactics) and a main litigant of a First Amendment lawsuit that was settled by the Supreme Court of the United States in 1997.
 This settlement opened the way for thousands of artists in New York City to show and sell their work on the street of New York City without a permit or license.

 2005 controversy

 In 2005, Robins was accused of illegally placing art on the walls of the Metropolitan Museum of Art.
 The works supposedly threatened the President George W. Bush and included a written letter and white powder.
 Arthur was detained at the Museum.
-Later that night, 5 detectives entered Arthur’s apartment and interrogated him at length.
+Later that night, five detectives entered Arthur’s apartment and interrogated him at length.
 Arthur recorded this event and the story ended up on the front page of The New York Times.
 Robins was never charged.
-This story led him to be asked to play himself in a film called This Revolution, a docudrama on events related to this issue.
+He later played himself in the docudrama This Revolution on events related to this issue.